 - Termites can travel a hundred yards in search of food.
 If they're feeding on a stick in your yard, they could already be feeding on your home.

-- When you find a few termites feeding on a branch, or some other wood in your yard, keep in mind that there could be millions of termites in your yard.
-Termites stay hidden under the ground or inside the wood they're feeding on.
+- When you find a few termites feeding on a branch or some other wood in your yard, keep in mind that there could be millions of termites in your yard.
+Most termites stay hidden under the ground or inside the wood they're feeding on.

-- Putting a stick several yards from your home will not prevent termites from damaging your home.
+- Moving a stick several yards from your home will not prevent termites from damaging your home.

 - While termites prefer to feed on the branches, logs, stumps, and rotting trees in your yard, they can get into dry rot in your deck and feed on the inside of the boards.
-They can feed on fences, dog houses, sheds, and other exterior structures.
-They can also feed on certain wood inside your home.
+They can feed on fences, dog houses, playsets, sheds, and other exterior structures.
+They can also feed on certain wooden materials inside your home.

 You discover termites near a tree on your property.
 The tree has a few dead branches on it, so you conclude that termites are in that tree.
 You go online and purchase termiticide and pour it around the tree.
 That's going to take care of the problem, right?
-When the termites go in and out of the tree, they're going to pass through the product and die.
-Here are a few things you should know.
+When the termites go in and out of the tree, they're going to pass through the product and die, or at least that is the assumption.
+Here are a few things you should know:

 - It is unlikely that the termite nest is in the tree.
 It is far more likely that the tree is one of many food sources those termites are targeting in your yard.